yahyahajlaoui/draexlmaier/README.md

 # draexlmaier
-creation of a solution for the assembly of two parts using the Deep Learning model
+creation of a solution for the assembly of two parts using a Deep Learning model